 The Faculty Compensation and Benefits Committee formulates recommendations on compensation issues.
-The committee serves in an advisory capacity to the Provost for Academic Affairs in the budgeting process as it relates to compensation.
+The committee serves in an advisory capacity to the Provost in the budgeting process as it relates to compensation.

 The members of the Faculty Compensation Committee are:

 a. seven faculty members.
 At least four of the faculty members must be tenured.